emogo16/Anagrams-Antigrams/README.md

 Then you will open up the folder with VSCode.

+Navigate to your root directory and bundle install the project

+Run all of the scripts in root directory

 ## Known Bugs

-There is no user interface at the moment
+There is no known bugs at the moment

 ## License